evstraw/sainsmartUsbRelay/README.md

 To turn on the USB relay

-    sudo sainsmart --on RELAY_NUMBER
+    sudo sainsmartrelay --on RELAY_NUMBER

 For example to turn on the relay 1 we can use

-    sudo sainsmart --on 1
+    sudo sainsmartrelay --on 1
 To run on all the relays

-    sudo sainsmart --on all
+    sudo sainsmartrelay --on all

 To turn off the USB relay 1

-    sudo sainsmart --off 1
+    sudo sainsmartrelay --off 1
 To run on all the relays

-    sudo sainsmart --off all
+    sudo sainsmartrelay --off all

 To get the status of the relays

-    sudo sainsmart --status
+    sudo sainsmartrelay --status

 To get more help information

-    sudo sainsmart --help
+    sudo sainsmartrelay --help

 Notes
 ============